 It can take a frustratingly large number of emails to find a good time for a call or client consultation, so one of our favorite small business software programs is Calendly.
 With the ability to define your availability, share it, and allow someone to book a time slot without the back and forth, we think this is an easy way to save yourself time and streamline part of your booking process and client experience.

-The days of asking someone to print, sign, scan are gone and today’s engaged couples expect to take care of most things online—contracts included.
+The days of asking someone to print, sign and scan are gone and today’s engaged couples expect to take care of most things online—contracts included.
 And, if you didn’t add something like HelloSign to your list of business tools because you thought it would be expensive, you’ll be happy to learn they have a free tier to get you started.

 Pro-tip: Speaking of contracts, does the one you are sending clients have these essential contract clauses?